adelolmo/working-hours/README.md

 ```

 ### Monthly
-To get an overview of the month type `whr month`:
+Use the command `whr month` to get an overview of the month:
 ```
 Total work done this month: 103:49
 Total working days: 13